-Deep harmonious breathing stimulates the Vagus nerve and results in RSA- respiratory sinus arrhythmia, meaning increase in HR with inhales and decrease with exhales.
+Deep harmonious breathing stimulates the Vagus nerve and results in RSA- respiratory sinus arrhythmia, meaning an increase in HR with inhales and a decrease with exhales.

-Maintaining a certain harmonious pattern boosts HRV significantly for the time period being practiced.
+Maintaining a certain harmonious breathing pattern boosts HRV significantly upto even 100% for the time period being practiced.

-It is very popular and preferred by many over Meditation as this gives instant results without the need to go into any meditative state, in-fact, users report that even 2 minutes of deep harmonious breathing results in a more calm and composed mind.
+Harmonious breathing is very popular and preferred by many over Meditation as this gives instant results without the need to go into any meditative state, in-fact, users report that even 2-4 minutes of deep harmonious breathing results in a more calm and composed mind.